Ianokane1/pawfectionparlour/README.md

 ### User Goals:
 First Time Visitor Goals
--   As a first-time visitor, I want to make a bokking at my chosen date and time.
+-   As a first-time visitor, I want to make a booking at my chosen date and time.
--   As a first-time visitor, I want to view the servcies available, so that I can decide if this groomer is for me.
+-   As a first-time visitor, I want to view the services available, so that I can decide if this groomer is for me.
 -   As a first-time visitor, I want to be able to get the contact details of the groomer with ease.

 Returning Visitor Goals